S3-working-group/s3-practical-guide/docs/all.md

 ## The Seven Principles

-Sociocracy 3.0 is built on seven foundational principles which enable sococratic and agile collaboration.
+Sociocracy 3.0 is built on seven foundational principles which enable sociocratic and agile collaboration.
 Since the seven principles are reflected in all of the patterns, understanding these principles is helpful for adopting and paramount to adapting Sociocracy 3.0 patterns.

 Practicing Sociocracy 3.0 helps people appreciate the essential value that these core principles bring – both to individuals and to organizations – and supports their integration into organizational culture.